2015-2016 CETR Events and Forums

 A two-day intensive institute on community-engaged learning course design for faculty scheduled to teach in the coming year.

 Wednesday, June 1st from 8:30am to 6:00pm and Thursday, June 2nd from 8:30am to 4:00pm

 Steal away in the early summer for two days of dedicated writing time.
 Intended for faculty who want to move along a writing project about their community-engaged scholarship, or to brainstorm potential written products about their teaching or research.

-Community-Engaged Research Inquiry Group
+Community-Engaged Writing Group